subspace-com/js_webrtc_echotest/README.md

 After that it's up to you on how to use it.\
 The easy route is to use the first configuration from the `sorted` key, entries are already sorted from faster to slower by `avgRTT`, since latency is one major factor affecting a WebRTC connection's quality.
 If you want to, you could pick any of the sorted items accordingly to your own criteria.
-For example, consider consider using the historically more stable configuration even when the latency is slightly worse.
+For example, consider using the historically more stable configuration even when the latency is slightly worse.

 ### Options